xCDAT/xcdat/docs/index.rst

         The reference guide contains a detailed description of the xCDAT API.
         The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key Xarray concepts.
+It assumes that you have an understanding of key Xarray concepts.

     .. grid-item-card::  Developer guide
         :img-top: _static/icons/book.svg